VDA5050/VDA5050/VDA5050_EN.md

 - `orderId` and `orderUpdateId` if error was caused by an order update
 - `actionId` if error was caused by an action
 - List of parameters if error was caused by erroneous action parameters

+Additional hints can be put to the `errorHints` array.

 ### 6.6.6 Operating Mode